 The /2 and /5 have marks to show the proper gear teeth matching.
-The reason that this is important is because the brass gear is a cam.
+The reason that this is important is that the brass gear is a cam.
 It pulls on the cables slowly at first and at a higher rate as the throttle approaches 1/2 or more throttle.
 This is designed to allow the amount of opening to be carefully controlled by the rider at lower rpm.
-At slow speeds the amount of power can be easily controlled.
-At higher settings it will open faster.
+At slow speeds, the amount of power can be easily controlled.
+At higher settings, it will open faster.

-While this is nice in theory, one does have some amount of adjustment in the teeth to use for proper control of the slack in the cables.
+While this is nice in theory, one has some amount of adjustment in the teeth to properly control the slack in the cables.
 It is more important to have the cable slack taken up fully by the bevel gears.

 Feel the throttle “play” or looseness that is now evident.
 Remember this amount of play.
-Turn the throttle grip just up to the point where it would start to pull on the cables.
+Turn the throttle grip to the point where it would start pulling on the cables.

 1. Remove the screw holding the throttle cap.
 The /5 and later have a rubber boot to keep dirt out.
-It must be slide back quite a ways to allow this next operation.
+It must be slid back quite a ways to allow this next operation.

-At this time you could use a short-cut and leave the screw in only one thread.
-Lift the cover in the right side and it will look like this.
+At this time, you could use a shortcut and leave the screw in only one thread.
+Lift the cover on the right side, and it will look like photo #19.

-Now drop down to step #7 and proceed.
-I recommend going through the whole thing at least once.
-You will learn more and also assure proper lubrication.
+You could drop down to step #7 and proceed.
+However, I recommend going through the whole thing at least once.
+You will learn more and also ensure proper lubrication.

 2. Pull the upper throttle cable, with your left hand, back (to the left) until you see the wire, like this.
 The lower cable is now “captured” and can’t jump out accidentally.

-3. Very carefully lift and wiggle the cap up, being sure to not let anything move.
+3. That is photo #22, but I can’t label it, sorry.
+Very carefully, lift and wiggle the cap up, being sure not to let anything move.
 Only lift it enough to free the cap from the throttle grip.
 Read #5 and #6 below.
 The throttle cable ends can come out easily, so be careful.
 It wouldn’t be a disaster, only a nuisance.

-The tube has a slot in it like this.
-The cap tang.
+The tube has a slot in it, as shown in photo 23.

 6. The cap that you just removed has a “tang” that sticks down into that slot.

 7. The photo below is in error, as the cap should still be there to keep the cables in place.
-With the top lifted up, the grip can be pulled slightly, to the right.
+With the top lifted, the grip can be pulled slightly to the right.

-Photo of the /2 spiral spring, by Bernd Kupper, thanks
+Photo #27 shows the /2 spiral spring by Bernd Kupper.
+Thanks

-The screw with the spring around it and underneath the control is the /5 and later “cruise control.”
+Photo #28 shows the screw with the spring around it, and underneath the control is the /5 and later “cruise control.”

-This is what the part looks like.
+Photo #29 shows the look of the part.
 The spring is “captured” on the screw.
 The white plastic is what rubs against the throttle tube to provide the drag.
-This part can fall off and we sold lots of them.
-If you wish to have no throttle cruise control, loosen it jut enough that it no longer provides friction and it won’t fall off.
+This part can fall off, and we sold lots of them.
+If you wish to have no throttle cruise control, loosen it just enough that it no longer provides friction, and it won’t fall off.

-8. Now that your left hand is holding the cap up and your right hand is holding the throttle tube grip, turn the grip in the direction of shutting town and going to idle.
-The amount is the amount of play that you were told to remember at the start of this.
+8. Now that your left hand is holding the cap up and your right hand is holding the throttle tube grip, turn the grip in the direction of shutting down and going to idle.
+The amount is the amount of play you were told to remember at the start.
 Gently shove the grip back into the casting so that the teeth mesh again.
 Again, as in step 2, pull the top throttle cable back.
 Lower the cover while gently wiggling it so that it sets down into the slot in the throttle tube.
-Relax the top cable so that it fits into the hole in the cap.
+Relax the top cable to fit into the cap’s hole.
 You don’t need the screw yet.
-Hold the cover down and test the throttle grip for play, it should be very little.
-If it is still too much, repeat steps, starting at #2 and try to catch the next tooth.
+Hold the cover down and test the throttle grip for play.
+It should be very little.
+If it is still too much, repeat steps, starting at #2, and try to catch the next tooth.
 The amount of play that one tooth will take up is about 1/8″ at the grip.
 You can’t usually get all of the play out, only most of it.
 The lower adjustment can easily take up any residual play.
 Replace the screw.
 Leave the throttle fully in the idle position.

 10. Start the engine and let it warm up a bit.
 This next step takes two people.
-You will be asking your helper very gently turn the grip just barely off of idle.
+You will ask your helper to gently turn the grip just barely off of idle.
 The amount of turn is very little.
 You go to the rear of the bike and lean over and put your head up to the rear fender.
-Make sure that your head is centered with the fender.
+Make sure that your head is centered on the fender.
 This only works if you can hear with both ears.
 As the throttle comes off of idle, one side may pick up first.
-The stereo affect will make it obvious.
-Go to the other carb (the one that didn’t respond or did so later) and turn the adjuster out (counter clockwise) a bit.
+The stereo effect will make it obvious.
+Go to the other carb (the one that didn’t respond or did so later) and turn the adjuster out (counterclockwise) a bit.
 Test again and adjust as necessary to get both sides to pick up at the same time.

-11. Now you have the basic sync done and it may be enough for you.
+11. You have the basic sync done, which may be enough for you.
 Don’t use the wrench to tighten the locking nut.
 It is not only unnecessary, but I have seen the threads pulled out of the carb top.
 Use only your fingers to tighten it.
 First, do your best with fingers on the nut while holding the adjuster.
 Then, grab both adjuster and nut and tighten both.
 Yes, you will slightly alter the sync, but it will be the same amount on both sides.
 Do the other side too.
 If you need to adjust it again after a few days or miles, you don’t need a wrench, just your fingers.
 The sync won’t “creep” as you ride.

 12. If your bike is one with the boot on the cable, as on all /2 and later slide carbs, it is time to move it down again.
 The purpose of the boot is to try to seal off air and water.
 Notice how very tight it is?
 As you push it down, also rotate it for ease in getting over the carb top.
 Once it is in place you are not finished.
 You must rotate it to let it extend again.
 As it got pushed down, it gets fatter and shorter.
 When you release it, the thing wants to grip the cable and lift it up.
 This will mess up your sync.
 I have never noticed a mixture change from the boot being “up” or “down.”
 My fear of air leaking into the carb via the cable is long gone.
 I use another modification.
 I cut off the lower restriction off of the boot.
 This is about 1/8″ of the boot This allows it to move up and down without grabbing the carb top.
 The rain is kept out, as before, but now the boot has no chance to mess up the carb sync.
 It is now easy to slide the boot up, adjust the cable and slide the boot down again, all with no tools.